 *The directory in Virginia does not include all attorneys in good standing because attorneys in good standing can opt out of being included in the publicly searchable database.

-*For the rest of the states, the links provided on this compilation of State Lawyer Licensing Databases should help you quickly find out whether a particular person is a licensed attorney in good standing to practice law in that state.
+*For the rest of the states, the links provided on this compilation of State Lawyer Licensing Databases should help you quickly determine whether a particular person is a licensed attorney in good standing to practice law in that state.

-The links provided above also provide information on how to order a Certificate of Good Standing, which reflects the attorney’s full name, bar number, date of admission, and bar status (i.e. active, inactive, retired, etc.).
+The links above also provide information on ordering a Certificate of Good Standing, which reflects the attorney’s full name, bar number, date of admission, and bar status (i.e., active, inactive, retired, etc.).
 The certificate of good standing does not include any disciplinary history.

 All of the attorney directories allow you to search for the attorney by name.
-Most of the directories have advanced search features that allow you to search for all attorneys in a particular geographical area or narrow your search based on whether the attorney speaks a specific foreign language or attended a particular law school.
+Most directories have advanced search features that allow you to search for all attorneys in a particular geographical area or narrow your search based on whether the attorney speaks a specific foreign language or attended a particular law school.

-The best directories allow you to conduct a search based on your legal need by searching for focus, section, specialty, or keyword.
+The best directories allow you to search based on your legal need by searching for focus, section, specialty, or keyword.
 A few of these directories allow you to narrow your search to find a board-certified specialist in a particular specialty area of the law.

-If you need to make a complaint against an attorney for unethical conduct or other misconduct, then visit this link to find a list of the lawyer disciplinary agencies in the United States.
+If you need to make a complaint against an attorney for unethical conduct or other misconduct, visit this link to find a list of the lawyer disciplinary agencies in the United States.

 Use the links below to select the state where the attorney practices law.
 Then go to the state bar site to search for the attorney's name or bar number.
 On many of these directories, you can see if the license has ever been inactive or if the attorney was disciplined for misconduct.

 The license can be inactive for a variety of reasons, including if the attorney does any of the following: